vespa-mrs/vespa.io/docs/installing/install.md

 Vespa is an actively developed project that has frequent releases.
 Once you have it installed, it is simple to [Upgrade](upgrade.md).

 _Note.
-At the moment, Vespa only runs under Python 3.7 due to our conversion from Python 2 to Python 3.
-Work is under way to make it run under other Python 3.x versions._
+At the moment, Vespa has been teste mainly under Python 3.7 due to our conversion from Python 2 to Python 3.
+Work is under way to make sure it runs under other Python 3.x versions._

 The following instructions are based on using the 'miniconda' installation, part of the Conda package management sytem, to install the dependencies that Vespa requires.
 We are only installing the packages we need for simplicity.
 You could install these packages yourself using other means, but these instructions use conda.
 Here we go.
 You'll need to use the command line for most of these instructions.
 Be careful of typos.

 ### Step 1 - Install Python

-Vespa uses 64-bit Python 3.7.
+Vespa has been tested under Python 3.7.
 We recommend using Miniconda, an automated Python distribution system.
 These instructions assume that you used Miniconda to install 64-bit Python as described below.

 Download [the 64-bit Miniconda3 package](https://docs.conda.io/en/latest/miniconda.html) for your system.

-As of September 2020, this will install conda with a base Python of version 3.8, but Vespa requires Python 3.7.
+As of September 2020, this will install conda with a base Python of version 3.8, but Vespa has only been tested under Python 3.7.
 Not to worry, Miniconda allow you to create virtual environments with any version of Python 3, and this is what we will use to install/run the Vespa package.
 So, fire up the conda base command window and create your first environment.
 This is simple (see below) and it is good to do your actual work in a Python environment outside of the base environment.

 Create a new environment within your miniconda installation called 'python37' (or whatever you want to name it) by typing: